lingdoc/unique_sentences/README.md

 The output of the code is released in this repository for ease of access.
 To re-run analyses simply delete the json file.
 Additions (of languages, corpora) are welcome.

+The excel spreadsheet contains basic stats related to the counts of sentences and duplicates within texts in corpora, across texts in corpora, and between corpora.
+In order to accurately compute the cross-corpora totals, the saved json file should be deleted.